Copyright

 3. The Legal Risks of Selling Fan Art

-3.1 Potential Copyright Infringement
+3.1 Possible Copyright Infringement

 3.2 Case Studies of Legal Issues